pingcap/docs/tidb-cloud/explore-data-with-chat2query.md

 > **Note:**
 >
-> The returned result has a size limit of 8MB.
+> The returned result has a size limit of 8 MiB.

 ## Manage SQL files